Tefalk/project_twitter/README.md

 # project_twitter
-Pull stuff useful for weight management from twitter
+Pull stuff useful for weight management from twitter.
+This project is suspended until I decide what to do about my twitter privacy.